Vaccine passports during the COVID-19 pandemic: History and background

 Countries by percentage of people who have received at least one dose of a COVID-19 vaccine.
 Date is at the bottom of the map.

 Many governments, including Finland and Germany, expressed early interest in the concept.
-Vaccine passports were seen as a potential way to permit a faster economic recovery from large-scale lockdowns that apply to all residents (especially within the travel and tourism industries), improve the confidence of patrons concerned for their health and safety, and to incentivize vaccination in order for a population to potentially reach "herd immunity".
+Vaccine passports were seen as a potential way to permit a faster economic recovery from large-scale lockdowns that applied to all residents (especially within the travel and tourism industries), improve the confidence of patrons concerned for their health and safety, and incentivize vaccination in order for a population to potentially reach "herd immunity".

-In May 2020, Chile started issuing "release certificates" to patients who had recovered from COVID-19, but "the documents will not yet certify immunity".
+In May 2020, Chile started issuing "release certificates" to patients who had recovered from COVID-19, but stated tha the documents did not yet certify immunity.
 Many governments including Finland, Germany, the United Kingdom, and the United States expressed interest in the concept.

-The Royal Society published a report on 19 February 2021 where a lead author of the report, Professor Melinda Mills, Director of the Leverhulme Centre for Demographic Science at the University of Oxford said: “Understanding what a vaccine passport could be used for is a fundamental question – is it literally a passport to allow international travel or could it be used domestically to allow holders greater freedoms?
+The Royal Society published a report on 19 February 2021, where a lead author of the report, Professor Melinda Mills, Director of the Leverhulme Centre for Demographic Science at the University of Oxford said: “Understanding what a vaccine passport could be used for is a fundamental question – is it literally a passport to allow international travel or could it be used domestically to allow holders greater freedoms?
 The intended use will have significant implications across a wide range of legal and ethical issues that need to be fully explored and could inadvertently discriminate or exacerbate existing inequalities.”
-The report lists 12 essential criteria for an international standard.
+The report listed 12 essential criteria for an international standard.

-On 12 March 2021, Ecma International announced its intention to create an international standard which prevents counterfeits and protects private data as much as possible in a "Call for Participation on Vaccine Passports International Standardization" that referenced the earlier report from the UK's Royal Society.
+On 12 March 2021, Ecma International announced its intention to create an international standard which prevented counterfeits and protected private data as much as possible in a "Call for Participation on Vaccine Passports International Standardization" that referenced the earlier report from the UK's Royal Society.
 In August 2021, Ecma International announced revisions to Ecma-417 (Architectures for distributed real-time access systems) relevant to standards for vaccine passports.